BabylonJS/Documentation/content/How_To/Particles/sps_digest.md

 SPS.buildMesh();
 ```

-Example (click on the torus knot): <Playground id="#HDHQN" title="Solid Particle From Mesh Facets Example" description="Simple example of solid particles from mesh facets (click on the torus knot)" image=""/>
+Example (click on the torus knot): <Playground id="#HDHQN" title="Solid Particle From Mesh Facets Example" description="Simple example of solid particles from mesh facets (click on the torus knot)"/>